iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 dependency of `train` stage has changed, the dependent stages (`evaluate`) are also run.

+### Specifying Targets

+By default `dvc exp run` uses `dvc.yaml` file in the current directory.
+You can specify other directories or pipeline elements to run.
+These are specified as the last element of the command.

+Pipelines can be of the following:

+- A particular `dvc.yaml` file: `dvc exp run my-project/dvc.yaml`
+- A directory that contains a `dvc.yaml` file: `dvc exp run my-project`
+- A stage from the default `dvc.yaml` file: `dvc exp run extract`
+- A stage from a specific `dvc.yaml` file:
+  `dvc exp run my-project/dvc.yaml:extract`
+- A set of stages from the default `dvc.yaml` file:
+  `dvc exp run --glob 'train-*'`

 ### Running a Single Stage

 In some cases you may need to run a single stage in the pipeline.
 The